SpaceRadar/XMEGA_CORE_IP_V2/README.md

 # XMEGA_CORE_IP_V2

-This is an optimized IP of the Atmel XMEGA processor, that is very simple to use.
+This is an optimized IP of the Atmel MEGA and XMEGA processor, that is very simple to use.

 It is a fully asynchronnous core only with some parts that are sinchronized with the clock and it is synchronized only on positive edge of the clock.